Real People Stories – Kate

 • and possible signs of helminthic invasion

 To begin with, it is important to determine that it is necessary to take a full test with a clinical CBC analysis to determine the leukocyte formula and ESR.
-Otherwise, many laboratories do an abbreviated study suitable for assessing the “red” blood-erythrocytes, platelets and haemoglobin.
+Otherwise, many laboratories do an abbreviated study suitable for assessing the “red” erythrocytes, platelets and haemoglobin.

-“White” blood refers to leukocytes, the immune cells.
+“White” refers to leukocytes, the immune cells.

 The bone marrow forms all these elements—erythrocytes, platelets, and leukocytes—and performs different functions.
-Red blood cells carry oxygen and remove carbon dioxide.
+Red cells carry oxygen and remove carbon dioxide.

 Platelets take part in the blood coagulation system.
 And leukocytes protect our body.